phpbb/documentation/development/extensions/modification_to_extension.rst

 .. note::

-    The consecution of arguments in services.yml should match the consecution of arguments passed to the class constructor ``public function __construct()``.
+    The order of arguments in services.yml should match the order of arguments passed to the class constructor ``public function __construct()``.
-    Otherwise, error will be thrown and the board will be broken if you try to enable the extension.
+    Otherwise, an error will be thrown and the board will be broken if you try to enable the extension.

-You can also have multiple different methods in one controller aswell as having multiple controllers, in order to organize your code a bit better.
+You can also have multiple different methods in one controller as well as having multiple controllers, in order to organize your code a bit better.

-If we now add the entry for our extension into the phpbb_ext table, and go to ``example.tld/app.php/newspage/`` you can see your template file.

-**Congratulations!** You just finished the "Hello World" example for phpBB Extensions. ;)

 ACP Modules
 -----------